Hassan Evan Naseem: Dispute between inmates

-On 19 September 2003, inmates of Evan Naseem's cell crossed the partitions, on two occasions, to assault a person named Ali Didi who was detained in a different cell.
+On 19 September 2003, inmates of Naseem's cell crossed the partitions, on two occasions, to assault a person named Ali Didi who was detained in a different cell.
 This incident was reported to Maafushi Jail Office by the security unit in writing, along with two separate lists of people who crossed the partitions.
 Evan's name was not on either of the lists.
-Later the same day Evan's fellow inmates were throwing objects at other cells.
+Later the same day Naseem's fellow inmates were throwing objects at other cells.
 The Officer-in-Charge of the Maafushi Jail Security Unit, Captain Adam Mohamed, exaggerated the matter to police headquarters at Malé.
-Adam Mohamed was given permission to remove the "troublemakers" from the cell (where Evan was) and to keep them handcuffed.
+Adam Mohamed was given permission to remove the "troublemakers" from the cell (where Naseem was) and to keep them handcuffed.

-Later the same night a team of five security personnel came to Evan's cell with a list of people who were involved in assaulting Ali Didi and throwing objects at other cells.
-Though Evan's name was not on the list submitted earlier to Maafushi Jail Office, the new list included his name.
+Later the same night a team of five security personnel came to Naseem's cell with a list of people who were involved in assaulting Ali Didi and throwing objects at other cells.
+Though Naseem's name was not on the list submitted earlier to Maafushi Jail Office, the new list included his name.
 As their names were read out, the men came out from the cell.
-When Evan's name was called out he refused to come out, saying he was not involved in any of the previous unrest or disputes.
+When Naseem's name was called out he refused to come out, saying he was not involved in any of the previous unrest or disputes.
 Upon his refusal one of the security personnel went into the cell and asked him to come out.
 He still refused to walk out and warned the security person not to come closer or touch him.
-The security man was attacked twice with a wooden plank as he went towards Evan.
+The security man was attacked twice with a wooden plank as he went towards Naseem.
 Soon after this incident, numerous members of the unit stormed into the cell.
-Evan then yieldingly walked out of the cell.
+Naseem then yieldingly walked out of the cell.

 Death

-After being removed from the cell, Evan was taken to a place called "Range" where he was kept separate from other inmates.
-There he was beaten up by 12 security personnel.
+After being removed from the cell, Naseem was taken to a place called "Range" where he was kept separate from other inmates.
+There he was beaten up by twelve security personnel.
 He was beaten up with bare hands, wooden planks and riot batons.
 On various occasions he lost consciousness because of continuous beatings.
 When he no longer responded, he was taken to Indira Gandhi Memorial Hospital in the early morning of 20 September 2003.
 According to the medical reports he died on 19 September 2003, due to injuries sustained to his lungs.
-When his mother, Mariyam Manike, visited him in the hospital she noticed how sand was in his ears, and his eyes were soiled.
+When his mother, Mariyam Manike, visited him in the hospital, she noticed that sand was in his ears, and that his eyes and nose were soiled.
 After she noticed, she pulled the cover off his body and saw how he was beaten and tortured.